akdombrowski/pingone-express_js-sample-app-guide/README.md

 ---

 > [!NOTE]
-> ### If you want to skip the step-by-step guide and jump straight to the final integration, you can jump straight to [step 3](#Step-3---Setting-up-the-Redirect-Path "step 3").
+> ### If you want to skip the step-by-step guide and jump straight to the final integration, go to [step 3](#Step-3---Setting-up-the-Redirect-Path "step 3").

 # Walk-Through